tupaschoal/tupaschoal/README.md

 ### About Tulio (64-bit) 🛰

 Mostly working on:
-* [jdm][1]: A directory of direct links to delete your account from web services.
+* [jdm][1]: When I feel like reducing my digital presence, and want to delete some accounts 🧘🏽‍♂️
-* [OpenRCT2][2]: An open source re-implementation of RollerCoaster Tycoon 2 🎢
+* [OpenRCT2][2]: When I long for my childhood memories with RollerCoaster Tycoon 2 🎢
-* [Time to Leave][3]: An app to log work hours and get notified when it's time to go home.
+* [Time to Leave][3]: When I want to make sure I have time for my hobbies ⏰

 Any fairly good idea will get me on board, specially involving: